Approximating fixed size quantum correlations in polynomial time: Non-local games as constrained separability problems

+\begin{remark} \autoref{prop:restriction_to_cq_states} formalizes the observation that the relaxations inherit the classicality of the question and answer registers from \autoref{eqn:cSEP_non_local_main}: states arising from strategies are of the form \autoref{eqn:cq_states_form} by construction, and coherences on the classical registers, although admitted by the constraints of $\mathrm{SDP}_n\lrbracket{T,V,\pi}$, never affect its value. \end{remark}

-The rate of convergence at which $SDP_{n}(T,V,\pi)$ works to approximate $w_{Q(T)}(V,\pi)$ from above follows from a de Finetti representation theorem-type argument.
+The rate at which $\mathrm{SDP}_{n}(T,V,\pi)$ approximates $w_{Q(T)}(V,\pi)$ from above follows from a de Finetti-type argument.
 However, due to the new constraints, we need an extension of \cite[Theorem 2.3]{berta2021semidefinite} to accommodate our setting.
 See \autoref{lem:approximate_quantum_de_finetti} for this new variant of a constrained de Finetti theorem.